ndodswor/Duda/README.md

     Setting the navigation of the site to have 'All Items' displayed in the 'Number of visible navigation items' is necessary to have pages display properly.

+    Setting the tablet navigation to 'side' (the icon with a darker half of the page) and the mobile navigation to slide, list (the multiple boxes), or expanded (the single box at the top right) is necessary for this to display correctly on those devices.

     -------------------------------Customization-------------------------------------
     Add any MLV.languages you want in the 'languages' array (by suffix).
 They will